seanchayes/featured-image-admin-thumb/README.md

 2. If the column is not showing in your All Posts/Pages view this shows you where you can check to see that the "Thumb" column is selected to be displayed

 == Changelog ==

+= 1.1 =

+Improved sizing logic when displaying existing thumbnails

+= 1.0.2 =

+Updated logic to detect best thumbnail size to use

 = 1.0.1 =